Innovation Strategy: Fostering Strategic Innovation Using Mindsets

 As Tilt recognizes 12 sub-personas, the two that are absent from the list above are the Entertainer and the Guardian (which are categorized by likability and integrity, respectively), and they are both directly opposite each other in the Tilt Model.

 The ability to switch between any of these opposing sub-personas/mindsets at will requires agility.
 In order to foster an innovation mindset that leads to generativity, one must first master an agile personality.
 This makes it possible to balance all opposing mindsets instead of favoring specific mindsets at the expense of others that are opposite in the Tilt Model.
-This is the basis of a growth versus fixed mindset.
+This is the basis of growth versus a fixed mindset.

 Being Open to Change vs Being Closed to It

 When we consider the challenge of keeping up with innovation, it can feel daunting.
 The recent introduction of AI is poised to create a massive shift in how we work.
 Continued advancements will drastically expand what we can accomplish and the speed at which those tasks are achievable.
-The possibilities are endless, but the flip side, however, is that now we must find ways to adapt to ever changing technology if we are to stay ahead of the curve.
+The possibilities are endless, but the flip side, however, is that now we must find ways to adapt to ever-changing technology if we are to stay ahead of the curve.

 If history is any indication of what we can expect, those who adapt quickly and embrace the new technology will fare well.
 Conversely, those who are slow to adapt or resist change may find themselves facing a much steeper challenge.
 As these advancements become the new norm, AI will likely become more integrated into our daily workflow.
 How do we keep up?
 Our mindset can play a significant role in our ability to adapt, learn new things, and avoid feeling overwhelmed.